DarkStarp/GSoC-Notes/RTEMS/InstallOnHost/install RISCV_for_testing_mode.md

-# Set up RTEMS ARM BSP on Host OS
+# Set up RTEMS RISC-V BSP on Host OS

 #### Note: Make sure you have `python 2.7` (devloper version), `python 3` and `pax` package installed on your system.